mcfnord/rml/src/busto.md

 people over potentially more qualified candidates; and, he jokingly used the phrase, “the person meets our hiring criteria,” as a euphemism for being physically attractive.

-Summgy of the Factual Findings: Lindquist has made remarks about the physical appearance of candidates and appearance is a factor in his decision-making.
+Summary of the Factual Findings: Lindquist has made remarks about the physical appearance of candidates and appearance is a factor in his decision-making.

-Summgy of the Evidence: Penner said the Lindquist has commented a couple of times, “She meets our hiring criteria,” followed by a laugh, referring to the candidate’s appearance.
+Summary of the Evidence: Penner said the Lindquist has commented a couple of times, “She meets our hiring criteria,” followed by a laugh, referring to the candidate’s appearance.
 Lindquist denied commenting on a candidate’s physical appearance, but said he has expressed the opinion that it is important to hire people who present well in court.
 Physical appearance is